Put-in-Bay Cigars Released For Sale!

 Whether you know Richard Warren as the giant pumpkin grower, the costumed pirate at the Pyratefest, or the Great Lakes Tobacconist, you’ll be interested in this story about his latest Put-in-Bay cigars project – Historic Put-in-Bay Cigars.
 Richard has assembled a collection of five different island-related Put-in-Bay Cigars, Island Airlines, Miller Ferry, Niagara, Monument, and Heineman Winery, which can be bought individually or in an attractive wooden gift box of eight for $60.
 You can also buy just the box.

 The cigars, personally blended by Richard, are rolled by Kilner Boutique Factory in Tamboril, Dominican Republic.
 Island Airline is the largest of the cigars.
-It’s a 6” full-bodied cigar with five different tobaccos from Peru, Nicaragua and the Dominican Republic.
+It’s a 6” full-bodied cigar with five different tobaccos from Peru, Nicaragua, and the Dominican Republic.
 The Miller Ferry is a mid-body cigar made with a combination of Dominican and Nicaraguan tobaccos.
-The Niagara is a mild to medium bodied cigar made with Dominican and Brazilian tobaccos.
+The Niagara is a mild to medium-bodied cigar made with Dominican and Brazilian tobaccos.

-If you’ve got questions or need a little more information about these island cigars, you can give Richard a call at (419) 366- 5681.
-And as for pumpkin growing this year, Richard already is working on a couple which will be harvested from his island garden just before Oktoberfest.
+If you’ve got questions or need more information about these island cigars, you can call Richard at (419) 366- 5681.
+And as for pumpkin growing this year, Richard is already working on a couple that will be harvested from his island garden just before Oktoberfest.
 He’s also growing a giant tomato, so we’re looking to report later this summer just how big an island tomato can be.